DecisionsDev/decisions-on-kafka/Readme.md

 ## Scenario Running

-According to the sub-scenario we'll use several Client Applications sending one or many payload to several Business Applications. the Client Application is a JSE Application that sends a payload with information about the borrower and the loan Request, and waits for the approval or a reject of his loan request.
+According to the sub-scenario we'll use several Client Applications sending one or many payload to several Decision Services. the Client Application is a JSE Application that sends a payload with information about the borrower and the loan Request, and waits for the approval or a reject of his loan request.
-The Business Application is a JSE ODM execution server in-memory persistence application, which executes the payload against ODM loan validation sample ruleset and returns a result (approved or rejected) to the JSE Client Application.
+The Decision Service is a JSE ODM execution server in-memory persistence application, which executes the payload against ODM loan validation sample ruleset and returns a result (approved or rejected) to the JSE Client Application.

-### Sub-scenario 1 : Two Client Applications sending payload to one Business Application and waiting for the result.
+### Sub-scenario 1 : Two Client Applications sending payload to one Decision Service and waiting for the result.
-The goal of this sub-scenario is to show that each Client Application gets the right answer for his payload it sent to the Business Application.
+The goal of this sub-scenario is to show that each Client Application gets the right answer for his payload it sent to the Decision Service.

 ![use case 1](docs/images/usecase1.png)